deepskies/DeepLensSBI/README.md

 The dependencies needed for training the model are provided in requirements.txt

+To train a BNN model, see the script in src/12_param_BNN.py as an example of how to train a 12-parameter BNN.

-To train a model, run
+To train a NPE model, run

     python src/sbi_runner.py --num_params --hidden_features --num_transforms --out_features --seed